 1. Overview of Component Model

-Every visualization created using Mascot can be described as the composition of four types of semantic components: visual object, layout, encoding & scale, and constraint.
+Every visualization created using Mascot can be described as the composition of four types of semantic components: visual element, layout, encoding & scale, and relational constraint.

-Mascot.js provides abstractions for the following types of visual objects, starting from the lowest level of the scene graph hierarchy:
+Mascot.js provides abstractions for the following types of visual elements, starting from the lowest level of the scene graph hierarchy:

-• Reference Object: axes and legends provide contextual information on how to read a visualization; gridlines facilitate reading and estimating data values in a visualization.
+Reference Element: examples include axes and legends providing contextual information on how to read a visualization, and gridlines that facilitate reading and estimating data values in a visualization.

-• Scene: a self-contained view consisting of mark/glyph collections and reference objects like axes and legend.
+Scene: a self-contained view consisting of mark/glyph collections and reference elements like axes and legend.

-Figure 1(c) shows how these visual objects are organized in a visualization.
+Figure 1(c) shows how these visual elements are organized in a visualization.
 Note that a collection can be nested, e.g., the children of a collection are also collections.

-The positions of visual objects in a collection are often determined by parametric layouts.
+The positions of visual elements in a collection are often determined by algorithmic layouts.
 For example, we can consider the rectangles in Figure 1(a) as laid out in a grid from left to right.
 Mascot currently supports four types of layout: grid, stack, packing, and treemap.
 Each layout has a number of parameters whose values can be adjusted.

 Encoding & Scale